koenrane/KR-new-site/content/date-me.md

 - I'm a positive presence.
 When my friends self-deprecate, I often scold them for insulting my friend (i.e. themselves).
 - As of November 2024, my [attachment style](https://en.wikipedia.org/wiki/Attachment_theory#Attachment_styles_in_adults) leans "anxious-preoccupied."
 However, over the past few years, my style was "secure."
 I find it easy to date anxious folks because I like supporting my partners through reassurance and praise.
-- My [love language](https://en.wikipedia.org/wiki/The_Five_Love_Languages) is "quality time", closely followed by "words of affirmation."
+- My [love language](https://en.wikipedia.org/wiki/The_Five_Love_Languages) is "quality time" and "physical touch", closely followed by "words of affirmation."
 I want to find a life _partner_ - a mutually supportive and committed relationship.
 I want to do things together.

 ## What I appreciate in a partner